The Principle of Optimality in Dynamic Programming: A Pedagogical Note: Discounted Dynamic Programming

 \subsection{Applications of Theorem \ref{Thm:mainDP}}

-As a starting point it is natural to assume that the dynamic programming problem's primitives are Borel measurable and choose $D$ to be the set of Borel bounded measurable functions.
+As a starting point, it is natural to assume that the dynamic programming problem's primitives are Borel measurable and choose $D$ and $U$ to be the sets of Borel measurable functions.
 But there is a well-known measurability issue with this choice.
-The following example with Borel primitives is given by \cite{blackwell1965discounted}.
+The following example with Borel primitives is provided by \cite{blackwell1965discounted}.
 Let $S=A=[0,1]$.
-Then there is a Borel set $B \subseteq S \times A$ such that its projection $D$ to $S$ is not Borel measurable.
+Then there is a Borel measurable set $B \subseteq S \times A$ such that its projection $E$ to $S$ is not Borel measurable.
 Consider $f$ to be the zero function and $r = 1_{B}(a,s)$.
 Then $f$ and $r$ are Borel measurable.
-But $Tf (s) = \sup_{a \in A} 1_{B}(a,s) = 1_{D}(s)$ is not Borel measurable.
-Hence, we cannot apply Theorem \ref{Thm:mainDP} for the Borel primitives case.
+But $Tf (s) = \sup_{a \in A} 1_{B}(a,s) = 1_{E}(s)$ is not Borel measurable.
+Hence, we cannot apply Theorem \ref{Thm:mainDP} for this case.

-We now present the assumptions of some of the main cases studied in the literature on discounted dynamic programming where Theorem \ref{Thm:mainDP} can be applied.
-We will assume that $\Gamma(s)=A$ for all $s \in S$ for the simplicity of the exposition.
+We now present the assumptions for some of the main cases studied in the literature on discounted dynamic programming, where Theorem \ref{Thm:mainDP} can be applied.

-We say that $p$ is continuous (concave, increasing) if $\int_{S} f(s')p(s,a,ds')$ is continuous (concave, increasing) on $S \times A$ for every bounded and continuous (concave, increasing) function $f$ on $S$.

-Let $f \in U(S,\mathbb{R})$ and $\lambda \in U(S,A)$.
-The fact that $T_{\lambda} f \in U(S,\mathbb{R})$ follows immediately for the last two cases we consider (countable and finite).
-For the rest of the cases it holds from the following argument: $\int _{S} f(y) p(s,a,ds')$ is continuous, (universally measurable, Borel measurable) whenever $f$ is continuous, (universally measurable, Borel measurable).
-Hence, $Q(s,a,f) $ is continuous, (universally measurable, Borel measurable) as the sum of continuous, (universally measurable, Borel measurable) functions.
-Thus, $T_{\lambda}f = Q(s,\lambda(s),f) $ is continuous, (universally measurable, Borel measurable) as the composition of continuous, (universally measurable, Borel measurable) \citep{bertsekas1996stochastic}.